L2Solutions/terraform-flux-git-repository/README.md

 # Terraform Flux Git Repository Module

 This Terraform Module uses the `kubernetes` provider to create a GitRepository custom resource.
 The module depends on flux and its CRDs being installed.
-See the [terraform-flux-install](https://registry.terraform.io/modules/OmniTeqSource/install/flux/latest) module to install flux.
+See the [`terraform-flux-install`](https://registry.terraform.io/modules/OmniTeqSource/install/flux/latest) module to install flux.

+All issues should be reported in the [GitHub repository](https://github.com/OmniTeqSource/terraform-flux-install/issues)

+## Usage

+For full usage, see the examples:

+- On the Terraform Registry, use the Examples dropdown near the top of the page
+- In GitHub, navigate to the [Examples](examples/) directory

+## Why?

+While we use the `kubernetes` provider and its `kubernetes_manifest` resource for [`terraform-flux-install`](https://registry.terraform.io/modules/OmniTeqSource/install/flux/latest), the `kubernetes_manifest` resource uses server-side apply, preventing a one stage apply of flux and initial configuration.
+Here we use the `helm` providers' `helm_release` resource.
+This allows for one apply to install flux and configure the initial `git`/`helm` repositories

+## Why not use the `kubectl` provider?

+We love the kubectl provider, but opted to stick with official providers.

 ## Additional Flux Module Resources